ibm-cloud-architecture/refarch-integration-inventory-dal/docs/icp/README.md

 $
 ```

-Then tag your local image with the name of the remote server where the docker registry resides, and the namespace to use. (*master.cfc:8500* is the remote server and *browncompute* is the namespace used).
-Increase the version number overtime for major deployment.
+Then tag your local image with the name of the remote server where the docker registry resides, and the namespace to use. (*master.cfc:8500* is the remote ICP master cluster name  and *browncompute* is the namespace used).
+Increase the version number for each new deployment.

 ```
 $ docker tag ibmcase/dal master.cfc:8500/browncompute/dal:v0.0.1